mosaic-design-system/docs/src/components/page-header.md

       ## Using a Page Header

+      ### Headings

-      Page Headers must always include a page title, which should be short, concise, and kept to one line.
-Optionally, they can also include a page subtitle.
-This is useful for adding extra context to the current page.
+      **Page Headers** must always include a page title, which should be short, concise, and kept to one line - more guidance for headings can be found in the [Style Guide](/guidelines/style-guide/#structure).

+      Optionally, a **Page Header** can also include a page subtitle which can be useful for adding extra context to the current page.
 For example, a subtitle could be used for a date, reference number, customer name, etc.

+      ### Buttons

-      Page Headers can include up to a maximum of 4 buttons.
-If more actions are required, then the fourth can be a More button, with a dropdown menu to display the additional items.
+      **Page Headers** can include up to a maximum of four **Buttons**.
+If more actions are required, then the fourth can be a "More" **Button**, with a dropdown menu to display the additional items.

+      ### Fixed position

-      When scrolling, the Page Header should be fixed, i.e. it remains visible at the top of the page.
+      When scrolling, the **Page Header** should be fixed - a fixed header remains visible at the top of the page regardless of the user's position on that page.
 This reminds users of the page they are viewing and also allows them to perform any of the actions without having to scroll back the page.

+      ### Back button

-      If a user navigates to a lower level page, then you should provide a Back button so that they can quickly and easily return to the previous page.
+      If a user navigates to a lower level page, then you should provide a Back **Button** so that they can quickly and easily return to the previous page, using the **With back** type of **Page Header**.

+      ### Mobile

-      On mobile, the Page Header will collapse the buttons down into an overflow menu, i.e. a single button with a dropdown menu attached.
+      On mobile, the Page Header will collapse the **Buttons** down into an overflow menu, i.e. a single **Button** with a dropdown menu attached.
 The page title itself will be truncated if it is too long to display in full and an ellipsis is present to indicate this.
-For more information, refer to the Mobile guidelines \[link to Mobile guidelines].
+For more information, please refer to the [Mobile guidelines](/guidelines/mobile).

-      The following rules apply to all types of Page Headers:

-      * Page Headers must contain a page title

-      * Page titles must be short and concise

-      * Page titles and subtitle must be written in sentence case

-      * There must only ever be one Page Header per page

-      * Never exceed more than 4 buttons
     icon: file_invoice
   - title: Code
     hook: code